davidfmb93/challengeN/README.md

 # ChallengeN

-This mini project has been instrumental in showcasing the skills I've cultivated in the realm of development.
+This project has been instrumental in showcasing the skills I've cultivated in the realm of development.
 While it may seem straightforward at first glance, it required a significant level of complexity to achieve a dynamic and effective environment

 ## Install

 You should have installed